 The following conversation took place via email.
 Between Novuyo and myself, we exchanged about 35 emails, in which I was greatly moved by her dedication (as you would see) to her writing, her understanding of her craft, and her willingness to engage.
 I have never met Novuyo in person, but it feels as though I have known her for a long time.
 Indeed, there are few of the writers scheduled in this series that I can recognize from a distance.

 I am making a list of small wonders, and it is five months long.
 In my work as Publisher and Managing Editor of an electronic literary magazine based in Nigeria, I have learned to listen closely for the sound of things to come.
 It is evident and without doubt that the emergent writer is as talented as any established writer.
 The difference is not merely skill – opportunity plays an equally important role.
+My five-month long list of wonders is a series of conversations with writers who do not have a book published.

 It is hard, as I am sure most writers know, to efface the person, render it impotent in the face of the writing life.
 Who I am always haunts my writing; and this is why and how I argue that I have earned the right to speak about anything – and you might want to consider this word ‘right’ as encompassing as it is in the legal regime.
 To make this process easier (this essay is a process, every word builds into revelation), I have charted two layers: Identity and Ethnicity.